-Determining the cause of a malfunction can be determined not only by an experienced professional auto mechanic, but also by a car enthusiast who independently carries out repairs and maintenance of his car.
-When faced with any problem, the first step is to decide where to start looking for the cause.
+Determining the cause of a malfunction is possible not only for an experienced professional auto mechanic, but also for a car enthusiast who independently performs repairs and maintenance of his car.
+Whenever a problem occurs, the first step is to decide where to start looking for the cause of the problem.
 Sometimes it's obvious, other times it's not.
-Proceed with the analysis, first of all, eliminating the simplest causes of problems.
-It happens that a car malfunction is not due to a breakdown of its components.
-For example, a failure to start the engine may occur due to a lack of fuel in the tank or due to the fact that the car has been sitting all night with the headlights on.
-An owner who has made half a dozen adjustments or replacements may get lucky and the malfunction (or its symptoms) will disappear, but he will not know what to do if such a problem occurs again and, perhaps, will spend more time and money than necessary.
-If an electrical fault occurs as a result of loosening one of the contacts, it is also necessary to inspect other connections of the system so as not to encounter such a breakdown again in the near future.
-Remember that failure of parts such as fuses or spark plugs can only be a consequence of more serious faults.
-Failures can occur not only as a result of a sudden breakdown, but also due to the accumulation of damage over time.
-Serious malfunctions are usually preceded by characteristic symptoms that appear hundreds or even thousands of kilometers before the breakdown.
+Start your analysis by eliminating the most basic causes of the problem first.
+It happens that a malfunction in the operation of a car does not occur due to a breakdown of its elements.
+For example, failure to start the engine may occur due to lack of fuel in the tank or because the car has been parked all night with the headlights on.
+An owner who has made half a dozen adjustments or replacements may get lucky and the fault (or its symptoms) will disappear, but he will not know what to do if such a problem occurs again and may end up spending more time and money than necessary.
+If an electrical fault is caused by one of the contacts becoming loose, it is also necessary to inspect other connections in the system to avoid encountering such a fault again in the near future.
+Remember that failure of components such as fuses or spark plugs may only be a consequence of more serious faults.
+Malfunctions can occur not only as a result of a sudden breakdown, but also due to the accumulation of damage over time.
+Serious malfunctions are usually preceded by characteristic signs that appear hundreds or even thousands of kilometers before the breakdown.

 Engine